flutter/website/cookbook/gestures/dismissible.md

 ## 3. Provide "Leave Behind" indicators

-As it stands, our app will allow users to swipe items off the List, but it might not give them a visual indication of what happens when they do.
+As it stands, our app allows users to swipe items off the List, but it might not give them a visual indication of what happens when they do.
 To provide a cue that we're removing items, we'll display a "Leave Behind" indicator as they swipe the item off the screen.
 In this case, a red background!